Skip to content

 • just as the task runner (thin wrapper around pixi run)

-• Docker (for integration tests)
+• Docker or Podman (for integration tests)

 • Git

-Install the development environment:
+Set up the local development environment:

 pixi install -e dev

-All development tasks are run through just:
+All development tasks are run through just. just automatically loads the repo-local .env file:

 just lint # Lint code with ruff